 Inflation rates in Brazil have been volatile in the past.
-According to IPCA, Brazilian inflation rates were 2.95%, 6.29% and 10.67% in 2017, 2016 and 2015, respectively.
+According to the IPCA, Brazilian inflation rates were 3.75%, 2.95% and 6.29% in 2018, 2017 and 2016, respectively.

 Inflation affects our performance primarily by affecting our revenues from services rendered, which is supported, in almost all cases, by contracts with annual inflation-adjustment clauses.
 Inflation also affects our results by increasing costs from inflation-indexed supply contracts, increasing expenditures primarily for diesel fuel, electricity, and leachate treatment and disposal as well as wage expenses through our collective bargaining agreements.
 In addition, some of our indebtedness is generally adjusted with reference to inflation indexes; for example, a significant portion of our debt bears interest based at the Brazilian CDI rate, which is partially adjusted for inflation.